SamuelWiqvist/adamcmcpaper/README.md

 All computations are carried out on the AURORA@LUNARC http://www.lunarc.lu.se/resources/hardware/aurora/ cluster.

-**The lunarc branch is deprecated, only the master branch is used now**
+**The lunarc branch is deprecated, only the master branch is used now.**

 ## File structure